lbfm-rwth/gap-lesson/_episodes/06-attributes.md

 than computing its conjugacy classes and summing up the orders of elements of the group that way.

+> ## Exercises
+>
 > * Install a method for `IsPcGroup` that iterates over the group elements
 >   instead of calculations its conjugacy classes.
 >
-> * Estimate practical boundaries of its feasibility.
-Can you find an example
->   of a pc group when iterating is slower than calculating conjugacy classes?
+> * Can you find an example of a pc group when iterating is slower than calculating conjugacy classes?
 {: .challenge}